Adaeze23/azureapp/README.md

 # azureapp
-This is app to be deployed on azure
+This is an app to be deployed on azure